rsdoiel/antenna/writing.md

 ---

-## ASFS Announces Stance on Ekpeki and New Code of Conduct
+## ASFS Statement on Ekpeki and New Code of Conduct

 date: 2024-12-10, from: Locus Magazine